AaltoRSE/rse-timetracking/README.md

 Close the issue if it's in the `Status::Done` on `Status::Cancelled` status.

-Report deliverables: Make a comment with `/timesaved TIME-RECORD` to record how much time the customer reports saving (this can be done incrementally as you ask them how the project is going.)
-Also report anything else from the deliverables list below (`/projects`, etc.).
+Report deliverables: **Make a comment with `/timesaved TIME-RECORD` to record how much time the customer reports saving (this can be done incrementally as you ask them how the project is going).
+This is our single most important reportable.** Also report anything else from the deliverables list below (`/projects`, etc.).